Neats29/neats29.github.io/source/_posts/barking.md

-<h1 style="font-size: 1.3em;">Extroverts vs Introverts</h1>
+<h1 style="font-size: 1.3em;">Extroverts vs. Introverts</h1>

 Research shows extroverts make more money.
 "60% of top executives are highly extroverted, unlike 16% of the general public being extroverted."
 "You don't need to know more to be a leader.
 You just need to speak often and speak early.
 Research shows, extroverts are luckier, happier, get more promotions, get jobs more quickly, and are more likely to become leaders."

 "Introverts on the other hand, are much more likely to become experts."
 They also have better listening skills.
 If you’re an introvert, you might find it hard to network.
 But "instead of networking, just make friends."
 "Don't be transactional, it’s better to give than receive."
 Research shows, "asking others questions about themselves creates a bond as strong as a life-long friendship in a surprisingly short amount of time."
 "Offer to help people, be a giver.
 Making time is the most fundamental way to show someone is important to you and you care."

 In addition to having a strong social network, it’s vital to have a mentor.
-"Entrepreneurs with mentors raise 7X more money and their companies see 3.5X more growth."
+"Entrepreneurs with mentors raise 7x more money and their companies see 3.5x more growth."

 <h1 style="font-size: 1.3em;">How to Find a Mentor</h1>